Complete Idiot's Guide to Getting Organized

 The Inside Story:

-Deep clean now to take advantage of good weather, and face the coming of winter and the approaching holidays with a clean and comfortable home.
+Deep clean now to take advantage of good weather and to welcome approaching holidays with a clean and comfortable home.

 To learn how to clean efficiently, check out the Clean House Guide for more information on cleaning fast and furious.